Frequently Asked Questions

-Volunteer at the North Bali Reef Conservation will be both one of the most rewarding and challenging experiences.
+Joining our coral reef restoration program can be both a rewarding and challenging experience.
 You will be immersed in an environment where the cultural norms may be very different to what you are use to.
-However, through volunteering you will gain an insight into an ancient culture that most tourists will never have the opportunity to experience.
-Below are questions and answers for some further general volunteering questions:
+However, through our program you will gain an insight into an ancient culture that most tourists will never have the opportunity to experience.
+Below are questions and answers for some further general questions:

-Volunteers usually work from 09:00 to 12:00 with a break for lunch before starting again at 14:00 and working until around 16:00.
-Due to the nature of the work volunteers do and the different roles available these times are flexible and are likely to differ depending on what is planned for that day.
-For example, on days where we deploy reef structures volunteers often have an earlier start.
+Our morning activities normally run from 09:00 to 11:00 with a break for lunch before starting again at 14:00 and continuing until around 16:00.
+Due to the nature of these activities the running times are flexible and are likely to differ depending on what is planned for that day.
+For example, on days where we deploy reef structures we may have an earlier start.

-You should aim to arrive on the weekend before your first week volunteering.
-This will give you some time to recover from your journey and explore Ubud before you travel to Tianyar on monday morning.
-We understand that flights may be cheaper on different days and so if you wish to come earlier you may have to fund your own accomodation until the scheduled transport to Tianyar.
+You should aim to arrive on the Sunday before the reef restoration program starts.
+We understand that flights may be cheaper on different days and so if you wish to come earlier you may have to find your own accomodation until the scheduled transport to Tianyar on Sunday.

 Yes, please let us know when completing your application form if you wish to stay in the same room as your friend or partner.